apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

 .. note::

-   ``--fusemount`` functionality was present in a hidden preview state from {Singularity} 3.4.
-The behavior has changed for the final supported version introduced in {Singularity} 3.6.
+   ``--fusemount`` functionality was present in a hidden preview state {Singularity}, as of this behavior has evolved for to a fully supported state.

 FUSE mount definitions
 ======================